 - Salt and ground black pepper

-- Balsamic glaze: If you don’t have balsamic glaze at home, simply boil down balsamic vinegar until it becomes syrupy.
+- Balsamic glaze: If you don’t have balsamic glaze at home, simply make a balsamic reduction by reducing balsamic vinegar until it becomes syrupy.

 - Pistachios: Toasted.
-You can also use walnuts, macadamia nuts, almonds or pecans.
+You can also use walnuts, macadamia nuts, pecans or almonds cut into smaller pieces

-For detailed cooking instructions, check the recipe card below.
+For detailed cooking instructions and exact cooking times, check the printable recipe card below.

-- Add the pancetta and the garlic and drizzle with olive oil.
+- Toss: Place Brussel sprouts and any loose leaves on a large baking sheet pan.
+Add the pancetta and the garlic and drizzle with olive oil.
 Season with salt and ground black pepper.
 Toss well to combine and spread out in a single layer.

 Are Brussels Sprouts Tiny Cabbages?